K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 Create a Road Name Address Service (API) and register it at the API platform.
 And general developers apply for and use the road name address service on the "open cloud platform".
 >![api_platform_dorojuso_01]

-Picture.
+Picture 1.
 System Configuration Diagram of Road Name Address Search Service

 The API platform manages access to the road name address service API, statistics, and life cycle management.
 For a detailed description of the API platform, please refer to the separate API platform guide.